latest nhpb_banner 1__compressed2

 • Among other benefit programs and public assistance, they offer the following in Oklahoma County.
 There is emergency Financial Assistance for Rent and Utilities, including from Government State Programs.
 Or apply for free EBT cards or SNAP Food Stamps; or free Health Care Home from Medicaid Services.
 There is also DHS Prescription Assistance; Transportation; and more for low-income families.

-County Of Oklahoma Department Of Human Services processes applications for public aid.
+• County Of Oklahoma Department Of Human Services processes applications for government benefits.
 This includes food stamps, medical bill assistance, TANF/temporary assistance to needy families, child care, and more, such as low income housing.
-1115 SE 66th Street, Oklahoma City, OK as well as an address at 2409 N Kelley Ave, Annex Building, Oklahoma City, Oklahoma 73111.
+Address is 1115 SE 66th Street, Oklahoma City, OK as well as an address at 2409 N Kelley Ave, Annex Building, Oklahoma City, Oklahoma 73111.

 Upward Transitions – Individuals who are homeless may receive assistance with legal document retrieval (birth certificates, marriage licenses, etc.), state ID purchases, deposits for utilities and public housing, and linkage to other services.
 Families with children under the age of 18 and seniors 55 years or older may receive assistance with rent or utilities if they have an eviction notice or cut-off notice.